-Multi-institutional teams must submit one application from a designated lead institution with all other team members proposed as subrecipients.
+Multi-institutional teams may submit one application from a designated lead institution with all other team members proposed as subrecipients.

-DOE/National Nuclear Security Administration (NNSA) National Laboratories2, other Federal agencies, and another Federal agency's FFRDCs3, if participating in a team led by another institution, must be proposed as subrecipient.
+DOE/National Nuclear Security Administration (NNSA) National Laboratories3, other Federal agencies, and another Federal agency's FFRDCs4 may be proposed as subrecipients.